 Radio is a much smaller market than all the others and less important when it comes to news consumption.
-However, unlike major players in other media sectors such as TV or print, some of the largest companies operating radio stations turn a profit mainly because the costs involved in running these operations are much lower.
-D.Expres, the company that runs the Expres Radio, has a spectacularly high profit margin of over 72%.
+However, unlike major players in other media sectors such as television or print, some of the largest companies operating radio stations turn a profit mainly because the costs involved in running these operations are much lower.
+D.Expres, the company that runs the Expres Radio, has a spectacularly high profit margin of over 72%, which is an exception among the other radio station operators.